 We are reviewing our casual trader scheme and conducting a trial of a new system until mid-2017.

 Under the pilot system, registered traders must book and pay for pitches in advance.
 A licence to cover the days booked will then be emailed to the trader.
 The trader must be able to show their licence to a council officer on their pitch when they are trading.
 This can either be a paper or electronic copy of the licence.

-All pitches must be paid for in advance and pitches must be booked by 4pm the working day prior to trading day or 1pm on Fridays.
-If a trader decides not to trade once the licence has been issued, the payment is not transferable or refundable.
+All pitches must be paid for in advance and pitches must be booked no later than the working day prior to the trading day.
+Calls are accepted between 9am and 4pm on Monday to Thursday and between 9am and 1pm on Fridays.
+If you decide not to trade once the licence has been issued, you can surrender the licence but the application fee will be non-transferable and non-refundable.